Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

 One method to construct ideal triangulations of link complements systematically from diagrams is the \defemph{octahedral decomposition} \cite{ThurstonDNotes, Kashaev1995}, which decomposes the link complement into ideal octahedra.
 We briefly summarize the treatment of \citeauthor{Kim2016} \cite{Kim2016}. \begin{marginfigure} {An ideal octahedron at a positive crossing, viewed from the side.
 The ideal vertices \(P_+\) and \(P_+'\) are identified by pulling them above the diagram, as indicated by the grey curves.
 The strands of the link are shown in { gold}.} \end{marginfigure} Fix a diagram \(D\) of \(L\).
 We put an ideal octahedron at each crossing of \(D\) with its top and bottom ideal vertices on the strands of the link, labeled as \(P_1\) and \(P_2\) in \cref{fig:octahedron-positive}.
 There are four extra ideal vertices \(P_+\), \(P_-\), \(P_+'\), and \(P_-'\), which we pull above and below the diagram, in the process identifying \(P_+\) with \(P_+'\) and \(P_-\) with \(P_-'\).
 The resulting simplicial complex is called a \defemph{twisted octahedron}.

 The twisted octahedra have two types of edges to glue, which we call \defemph{vertical} and \defemph{horizontal} edges as in \cref{fig:octahedron-positive-edge}. \begin{marginfigure} { Red { vertical} and blue { horizontal} edges of an octahedron at a positive crossing.
 (Recall that the edges \(P_1 P_+\) and \(P_1 P_+'\) are glued in the twisted octahedron, and similarly for \(P_2 P_-\) and \(P_2 P_-'\).) } \end{marginfigure} We can determine the gluing patterns of the horizontal edges by looking at the regions of the link diagram \(D\), while the gluing patterns of the vertical edges come from the arcs of \(D\); see \cite[Section 4]{Kim2016} for details.
-The result is an ideal triangulation of \(S^3 \setminus (L \cup \{P^+, P_-\})\), where \(P_{\pm}\) are the two extra ideal points above and below the diagram.
-These extra points are not a problem in practice; because their neighborhoods are balls (not tori) we can cap them off canonically.
+The result is a decomposition of \(S^3 \setminus (L \cup \{P^+, P_-\})\) into ideal octahedra, where \(P_{\pm}\) are the two extra ideal points above and below the diagram.
+These extra ideal points are not a problem in practice as their neighborhoods are balls that can be capped off canonically.
+Hyperbolic structures on manifolds with extra ideal points can be understood using the \defemph{pseudo-developing maps} of \cite[Section 2]{Kim2016}.

-Given a \emph{shaped} diagram \(D\) of our link \(L\) we can assign shape parameters to the edges of the ideal octahedra.
-The idea is that the \(a\)-variables are associated to the vertical edges and the \(b\)-variables are associated to the horizontal edges. \begin{definition} Let \(D\) be a shaped diagram of a link \(L\).
-Consider a twisted octahedron \(O\) at a positive crossing of \(D\).
-In terms of the characters \(\chi_i\) of the segments of the crossing, we assign the following shape parameters to the vertical and horizontal edges of \(O\):
+To assign hyperbolic structures to our octahedral decomposition we subdivide them into tetrahedra; there are two standard ways to do this called the \defemph{four-term} and \defemph{five-term} decompositions shown in \cref{fig:octahedron-four-v-five}.
+We discuss the details of these in \cref{sec:four-term,sec:five-term}.
+First we show that the shapes they assign to the octahedra glue together to give a well-defined hyperbolic structure.
+Consider a twisted octahedron \(O\) at a crossing of \(D\) of sign \(\epsilon \in \set{1, -1}\).
+We will choose shapes for the internal tetrahedra (in both decompositions) in such a way that the vertical and horizontal edges of \(O\) have shape parameters

-Here by \(o_j\) we mean the shape of the vertical edge immediately below or above segment \(j\), and by \(o_{k}\) we mean the shape of the horizontal edge near region \(k\).
-It may be more convenient to consult \cref{fig:crossing-shapes-positive}.
+Here by \(o_j\) we mean the shape of the vertical edge immediately below or above segment \(j\), and by \(o_{k}\) we mean the shape of the horizontal edge near region \(k\), as in \cref{fig:crossing-shapes-positive}.